Updated Jan. 31, 2024, at 3:15 p.m. CT

-The sky isn’t falling, but interest rates are rising.
+The sky isn’t falling, but interest rates have been on the rise.

 When the Federal Reserve raises interest rates, it’s easy to feel overwhelmed and wonder: How does this impact me?